 Li Hing Mui are dried salted plums, one type of the snacks known as “crack seed”.
 Ground to a powder, it can be used to flavor a variety of foods, including fresh pineapple, buttered popcorn, shave ice, ice cream, and pickled mangos, or to rim a cocktail glass instead of plain salt.
 Find it wherever crack seed is sold: local grocers, Longs Drugs, and crack seed stores.

 Loco Moco is a contemporary dish that is pure Hawaiian comfort food, one of many types of “plate lunch”.
+The name has no meaning in Hawaiian or any other language.
 The classic version includes a grilled hamburger patty with rice and “brown gravy all over”.
-According to a 2009 story in Hawai’i Magazine, the dish was first served in Hilo at the Lincoln Grill, which no longer exists. ” However, Café 100 in Hilo claims they are home to the famous meal.
-In any case, you will find Loco Moco on many restaurant menus where Hawaiian plates are served, often topped with a sunny-side up egg.
+According to a 2009 story in Hawai’i Magazine, the dish was first served in Hilo at the Lincoln Grill, which no longer exists.”
+However, Café 100 in Hilo claims they are home to the famous meal.
+In any case, you will find Loco Moco on many restaurant menus where Hawaiian plates are served, often topped with a sunny-side-up egg.
 In typical Hawaiian style, there are any number of variations, such as grass-fed beef, smoked meat, pork ribs, Spam, fish, fried rice, crispy rice, sautéed onions and peppers, kimchi, mushroom gravy, aioli sauce, lomi salmon topper, and so on.
-The name has no meaning in Hawaiian or any other language.
 Here’s a recipe for Hamburger Steak with Caramelized Onion Gravy.

 Luau with Squid or Chicken

 Luau can refer to several things.
-Tourists know it as a popular dinner and hula show.
-But luau more correctly refers to the leaf of the kalo or taro plant.
-Kalo leaves are cooked in a beloved homestyle dish called “luau”, which is what we will describe here.
+Tourists know it as a popular dinner with Polynesian entertainment.
+Lūʻau refers to the leaf of the kalo or taro plant.
+Taro leaves are cooked in a beloved homestyle stew called “luau,” which is what we will describe here.

-Luau is made by stewing kalo leaves in coconut milk.
-Other ingredients can be added to luau, most often squid or chicken, but beef, shrimp, paneer, or tofu are other options.
-I like the convenient ratio of one pound luau leaves to one can (13.5 ounces) coconut milk, simmered very slowly for an hour.
+Luau stew is made by simmering kalo leaves in coconut milk.
+Other ingredients can be added to luau most often tako, which is octopus—although this dish is called “squid luau”.
+Other protein options are possible, including chicken, beef, shrimp, paneer, or tofu.
+I like the convenient ratio of one pound (usually one bundle at the grocery store) lūʻau leaves to one can (13.5 ounces) coconut milk, simmered very slowly for an hour.
 Then reduce the heat and add one pound frozen, sliced, cooked tako (octopus) and let it heat through (about 10 minutes)—don’t simmer or the tako will toughen.
-Serve it alone, over rice, with baked taro root or breadfruit, or with poi.
+Serve it alone, with baked taro root or breadfruit and poi, or over rice.
 Here’s Sam Choy’s Squid Luau Recipe.

 Lumpia are Filipino spring rolls.
 Made like Chinese egg rolls, a savory filling is rolled up in a thin sheet of wheat flour dough and fried until crisp.
 Fillings include, pork, shrimp, and vegetables.
 Meatless fillings are also common.
 In Hawai’i, sweet chili garlic sauce (such as the Mae Ploy brand) is often served as a dipping sauce.
 To make them, buy ready-made wrappers and prepare your favorite filling.
 Ready-to-heat frozen lumpia are also available in grocery stores.
 Dessert lumpia are also possible, with fillings such as banana, strawberries, jackfruit, coconut, chocolate, cinnamon sugar, and many others.
 Here’s a recipe for Easy Lumpia with dipping sauce.